null

 What size CAC boots and clamps do I need for my Peterbilt 352?

 Most Peterbilt 352 models use 3.5" to 4" diameter CAC boots, but the exact size depends on your engine configuration and model year.
 Measure the outer diameter of your charge air cooler pipes before ordering.
 For clamps, we recommend using T-bolt style clamps that are 1/4" to 1/2" larger than your boot diameter for proper sealing.
-If you're unsure, check your engine's service manual or contact us with your VIN for specific sizing.
+If you're unsure, check your engine's service manual or contact us with your OEM for specific sizing.

 How often should I replace my CAC boots and what are the signs of failure?